 The cultural differences can have a bigger impact on you than you would have imagined, so it’s always better to have realistic expectations.
 With so much information on the internet, you can discover quite a few interesting and helpful things simply by reading a few articles online.

-These are the things you need to be focusing on, when you are preparing yourself from a foreign relocation for career purpose.
-Moving abroad can bring you the professional satisfaction you have been waiting for, and you might access various opportunities, but besides the excitement involved here, there are also factors that might cause stress and concern.
+These are the things you need to be focusing on when you are preparing yourself for a foreign relocation for career purposes.
+Moving abroad can bring you the professional satisfaction you have been waiting for, and you might access various opportunities, but besides the excitement involved here, some factors might cause stress and concern.

 To pursue this life change in the most pleasant and inconvenience-free manner, you should plan everything by the book and these suggestions will help you do that.
-You can embrace this new chapter in your life entirely, as long as you are thoroughly prepared.
+You can embrace this new chapter in your life entirely, as long as you are thoroughly prepared for potential career opportunities.